Words by Mike St. Pierre

 Toilet Paper & Lighter: I keep my toilet paper and lighter in an extra small, separate sack for added protection.
 Wet toilet paper.
 No thanks.
 Wet lighter.
 No fire.

 Smart Phone or Small Camera: I put my iPhone in a small stuff sack so if/when I’m walking through tall, wet weeds or grass, it will stay dry in my pocket.
-Another cool trick is that phones still work inside Cuben Fiber stuff sacks, and because they are transparent, you can log on or send a text message without taking it out of the sack.
+Another cool trick is that phone touchscreens still work inside DCF8 stuff sacks.
+And because they’re transparent, you can see the screen right through the material, even in the rain.

 Other tips and tricks:

 - I believe bigger is better.
-Use slightly larger stuff sacks for backpacking (as long as they are still very light) because then you’ll be able to create nice, flat layers in your pack to make it as compact as possible.
-We’ll talk more about pack layering in a future blog post.
+Use slightly larger stuff sacks for backpacking.
+They’re so light you pay almost no weight penalty, and you’ll be able to create nice, flat layers in your pack to make it as compact as possible.

 - Use bonded stuff sacks whenever possible.
 Pack stuff too tightly into a sewn Cuben Fiber stuff sack, and you will elongate the stitch holes allowing more water to get into the sack through the seams.
 All Hyperlite Mountain Gear Stuff Sacks are fully bonded and are not sewn.

 - Put the head of your tent stakes in first to avoid puncturing the bottom of your stuff sack.
 Titanium stakes have sharp points, but turning them upside down solves that problem.